vladudenis/zyklone-bot/README.md

 # Zyklone Bot

-Hello, I'm Zyklone, a multi-purpose Discord bot.
+Hello, I'm Zyklone, a poker dealer Discord bot.

 ## What I Can Do

 - Be A Poker Dealer
-- Interact With The WebUntis API (coming next)
-- ... more coming soon
+- (more features coming soon)

 ## Setup